- Off road parking

 Cardington 1 mile; Church Stretton 4 miles; Much Wenlock 7 miles; Ludlow 12 miles.

 The rural hamlet of Wall-under-Heywood is near to the pretty village of Cardington, which lies at the foot of Caradoc and Lawley Hills amongst the rolling hills of the South Shropshire countryside.
 Cardington boasts the oldest pub in Shropshire - The Royal Oak, mentioned in the Domesday Book!
 Its rural situation is ideal for sightseeing, with miles of country walks in all directions, not to mention the beautiful Shropshire hills - a draw for walkers, riders and nature lovers alike!
-A wealth of birdlife (including buzzards, woodpeckers and ravens) has its home here.
+A wealth of birdlife (including buzzards, woodpeckers, curlews and skylarks) has its home here.
 Acton Scott Historic Working Farm, Severn Valley Steam Railway, Stokesay Castle, Shrewsbury, Ludlow and the Ironbridge Gorge, with its 10 museums, are each less than 15 miles away.
 The attractive market towns of Church Stretton (known as "Little Switzerland" by the Victorians) and Much Wenlock are both close by and offer a variety of shops, pubs and restaurants.
 A superb all year round location!